-Here's a simple trick to significantly reduce the length of your mortgage and save you thousands of dollars in interest: Make additional payments which are applied to your principal.
-Borrowers can accomplish this in various ways.
-Paying a single additional payment once every year is perhaps the simplest to track.
-But many people can't afford this huge additional payment, so splitting one additional payment into twelve extra monthly payments works too.
-Another option is to pay a half payment every other week.
-The result is you will make one extra monthly payment every year.
-These options differ slightly in lowering the final payback amount and reducing payback length, but they will all significantly shorten the duration of your mortgage and lower your total interest paid.
+There's a simple trick to reduce the repayment period of your mortgage and save you thousands of dollars in interest: Make extra payments that go to your loan principal.
+You can accomplish this in various ways.
+For many people,Perhaps the easiest way to organize this process is by making 1 extra payment per year.
+If you can't pay an additional whole payment all at once, you can split that large amount into 12 smaller payments and pay that additional amount monthly.
+Another very popular option is to pay a half payment every other week.
+The result is you will make one extra monthly payment in a year.
+These options differ a little in reducing the final payback amount and shortening payback length, but they will all significantly shorten the duration of your mortgage and lower the total interest paid over the life of the loan.

 Do you have a question regarding a mortgage program?